Search IMG Library

 International doctors often have questions about how to prepare for the CASC exam, particularly when there are so many materials and information online which can be overwhelming or mostly geared towards UK applicants and trainees.

 What study materials, courses and support are available for IMGs?
 Here we have compiled some of the best advice and resources available to help in your preparation for the exam.
-We will also address some of the changes in the availability of test centres and exam delivery as a result of the COVID-19 pandemic.

 The topics we’ll cover are as follows - skip to one of these sections if you know what you're looking for: